ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/README.md

 # Do Deep Neural Networks Learn Facial Action Units When Doing Expression Recognition?
-Experiment files for the paper "Do Deep Neural Networks Learn Facial Action Units When Doing Expression Recognition?", available here: http://arxiv.org/abs/1510.02969
+This repository contains all of experiment files for the paper "Do Deep Neural Networks Learn Facial Action Units When Doing Expression Recognition?", available here: http://arxiv.org/abs/1510.02969

 ![faus_frontpage](./faus_frontpage.png)